-In addition to the foregoing, the Company maintains a tax-qualified 401(k) defined contribution plan in which all U.S. employees are generally eligible to participate.
-Under the 401(k) plan, a participant is entitled to contribute up to 100% of his or her income (subject to IRS-imposed limitations).
-The Company will match contributions made by the employee under the Plan, up to a maximum of 5% of the employee's pre-tax income.
+In addition to the foregoing, the Company maintains a tax-qualified 401(k) defined contribution plan (the "401(k) Plan") in which all U.S. employees are generally eligible to participate.
+Under the 401(k) Plan, a participant is entitled to contribute up to 100% of his or her income (subject to IRS-imposed limitations).
+The Company will match contributions made by the employee under the 401(k) Plan, up to a maximum of 5% of the employee's pre-tax income.
 The Company also maintains a profit-sharing plan for all eligible U.S. employees.
-Under the profit-sharing plan, the Company makes an additional, discretionary profit-sharing contribution to the accounts of eligible participants in the 401(k) plan.
-The amount of the contribution is generally determined using a formula similar to one used to determine the Company CEO's performance under his annual APP Performance Award.
-The actual amount is determined by the Committee in its sole discretion, and typically amounts to between 1% and 2.5% of each participant's annual salary.
+Under the profit-sharing plan, the Company makes an additional, discretionary profit-sharing contribution to the accounts of eligible participants in the 401(k) Plan.
+The amount of the Company's contribution is generally determined using a formula similar to one used to determine the Company CEO's performance under his annual APP Performance Award.
+The actual amount is determined by the Committee in its sole discretion, and typically amounts to between 1% and 3% of each participant's annual salary.
+Beginning in 2024, the Committee set a minimum of 2% and maximum of 5% for the Company's profit-sharing contribution.
 The contributions are made in cash and allocated to investments chosen by plan participants.